CYLALighthouse/PM-Toolkit/docs/sam.md

 This report provides lexile ranges to select a text for guided reading based on how much you want to challenge students.

-**Key Elements**
+> [!NOTE] **Key Elements**
-1. Students' latest lexile score and test date
+> 1. Students' latest lexile score and test date
-2. *Simple Test Complexity:* Texts in this range ideal for struggling or reluctant readers to build confidence or help them master a subject or skill
+> 2. *Simple Test Complexity:* Texts in this range ideal for struggling or reluctant readers to build confidence or help them master a subject or skill
-3. *Moderate Text Complexity:* Texts in this range are good for independent reading
+> 3. *Moderate Text Complexity:* Texts in this range are good for independent reading
-4. *Demanding Text Complexity:* Texts in this range ideal for Guided Reading in order to build student's reading capacity.
+> 4. *Demanding Text Complexity:* Texts in this range ideal for Guided Reading in order to build student's reading capacity.